Martin-Zach/Mech105_Algorithms/Liner Regression/README.md

 * compute a linear regression line and put it into slope intercept form
 * compute the R-squared value
 ## Inputs ##
-* x-values od the data set
+* x-values of the data set
 * y-values of the data set
 ## Outputs ##
 * Filtered x-values (i.e. the input x-values but without the outlier points), sorted from smallest to largest